 To read the more about the engagements follow the links:

-The Coalition of Peaks are negotiating with Australian governments to make sure the new National Agreement on Closing the Gap includes an ongoing and formal way for Aboriginal and Torres Strait Islander people to continue to have a say about the implementation of the Closing the Gap strategy, how it is working in your communities and for your organisations.
+The Coalition of Peaks negotiated with Australian governments to make sure the National Agreement on Closing the Gap included an ongoing and formal way for Aboriginal and Torres Strait Islander people to continue to have a say about the implementation of the Closing the Gap strategy, how it is working in your communities and for your organisations.

-When it is finalised, we will develop practical resources on the new National Agreement on Closing the Gap that you can use in your communities and organisations to inform your priorities and your discussions with governments.
+Now that the National Agreement is in effect, we have begun developing practical resources on the National Agreement on Closing the Gap that you can use in your communities and organisations to inform your priorities and discussions with governments.